translate/translate/docs/commands/pofilter_tests.rst

 Checks whether variables of various forms are consistent between the two strings.

 This checks to make sure that variables that appear in the original also appear in the translation.
-Make sure you use the ``--kde``, ``--openoffice``, etc flags as these define what variables will be searched for.
+Make sure you use the :opt:`--kde`, :opt:`--openoffice`, etc flags as these define what variables will be searched for.
 It does not at the moment cope with variables that use the reordering syntax of Gettext PO files.

 .. _pofilter_tests#xmltags: